Mod 1 U-Turn: Reference Points and Throttle (Pass 2026)

 The U-turn is much harder on a heavy A licence bike (Honda CB650, Kawasaki Z650) than on a 125.
 The weight difference is around 50kg, and at U-turn speed every kilo matters.
 If you have only practised on a 125, give yourself a full session on the actual A bike before booking your test.

 Riders sitting their A2 test on a 35kW Yamaha MT-07 should expect U-turn difficulty similar to an A test.
 The MT-07 has a very low turning circle and is more forgiving than a faired bike, but it is still 180kg-plus and will not let you cheat the technique.
-The full test bike guide covers the differences.
+The full test bike guide covers the differences, and the A1, A2, A licence ladder explains which bike you must take.

 The U-turn combines every Mod 1 skill in one manoeuvre.
 Clutch control, rear brake, head turn, body position, throttle steadiness, line judgement.
 A weakness in any one of those shows up as a foot down or a line cross.
 The reason it has the highest fail rate on the test is that it punishes any incomplete preparation.

 The good news: it is also the manoeuvre that benefits most from focused drilling.
 Two extra hours on U-turns specifically, in the week before your test, will move the needle more than any other single piece of practice.
-The full Mod 1 fail reasons guide provides the wider context.
+The full Mod 1 fail reasons guide provides the wider context, and the Mod 1 test day guide covers the morning logistics.

 Frequently asked questions